 Many local police departments have a D.A.R.E. officer who would be happy to come speak with your class or campus about saying no to drugs.
-These individuals can get booked out early, so reach out now to make sure you get your guest speaker on the calendar.
+These individuals can get booked out early, so reach out to ensure you get your guest speaker on the calendar.

 5. Build in those writing and speaking standards by having your students make a PSA about preventing drug abuse.

 Students LOVE to video themselves.
-After they’ve learned about some of the dangers of drugs, but your students into groups to create a public service announcement about saying no.
+After they’ve learned about some of the dangers of drugs, put your students into groups to create a public service announcement about saying no.

 There’s even a national contest that your students can enter their PSA into.
-If your students create videos that are between 30-60 seconds they can enter them into the Red Ribbon Week Campus Video PSA Contest.
+If your students create videos between 30-60 seconds, they can enter them into the Red Ribbon Week Campus Video PSA Contest.

 7. Talk about what students want to be when they grow up.